 Mission & History

-We empower students to discover new hope through education and love in a Christ-centered environment.
+We empower at-risk students to discover new hope and success through education, vocation and love in a Christ-centered environment.

 John Parsons, Founder of the Omaha Street School taught on a volunteer basis at the Denver Street School while serving as Assistant Attorney General in Colorado.
 Parsons was struck by the relationships he made with inner-city teens and believed that a similar school was needed in his hometown of Omaha.
 In the summer of 1998, John and his family returned to Omaha and began planning for an alternative high school.
 He realized when students drop out or are expelled from school, they have little chance of developing the (academic, spiritual, personal, vocational, and physical) citizenship necessary to have a positive impact in the communities in which they live.